 Family care is a key part of hospital care, so let’s start talking about it that way.

 When a loved one is admitted to hospital, family caregivers want to offer comfort and support at the bedside.
-But in order to perform our healing role, we need to be recognized as key members of the hospital treatment team.
+But in order to perform their healing role, they need to be recognized as key members of the hospital treatment team.

-We’re keepers of our loved one’s medical history and we’re experts in their experience of illness, as well as in their personal tastes and preferences.
-We represent the whole, well person to medical professionals who may only see an ill patient.
+They’re keepers of their loved one’s medical history and they’re experts in their experience of illness, as well as in their personal tastes and preferences.
+Family caregivers represent the whole, well person to medical professionals who may only see an ill patient.

 Natural caregivers perform a vital role in hospital and as care managers in the transition to home after discharge.
 Just because family care is borne of love and is unpaid, it shouldn’t be seen or represented by health-care bodies as arbitrary and outside the patient treatment plan.

 Family caregivers are an essential conduit between the patient and all hospital professionals.
-And we perform a good deal of personal care.
-We’re the purveyors of comfort and we’re personal valets.
-We deliver glasses of ice water, extra blankets and lots of gentle hugs.
+And they perform a good deal of personal care.
+They’re the purveyors of comfort and they’re personal valets.
+They deliver glasses of ice water, extra blankets and lots of gentle hugs.

 The problem is that hospital administrators and clinical staff don’t often admit freely to the vital role that families play as partners in care.
 In fact, the messaging on hospital websites invites the public to believe families simply provide an antidote to the stress of acute illness and being away from home.

 Here’s what one adult hospital wrote about visitors on its website: “We encourage you to visit your loved one at any time because we know that having family and friends nearby helps reduce anxiety and isolation.”